CenterBLC/N1904/docs/transcription.md

 ### Textformats

 Text-Fabric allows the corpus text to be formatted in different ways, depending on the intended use.
 This Text-Fabric database has a number of formats defined, which are discussed in the section [textformats](textformats.md#start).

+### Character encoding

+All Greek text in this Text-Fabric dataset is encoded in Unicode.
+However, there are specific aspects that may require attention when querying, particularly those involving polytonic accents and "pseudo-characters" like the iota subscript.
+For a detailed discussion on character encoding, please refer to the documentation [here](characterencoding.md#start).

 ## Implementation note